mondalasit/mondalasit/README.md

 ## 🔭 About Me

 Full-Stack Developer focused on building **production-ready** MERN applications, containerized systems with Docker, and AI-assisted tools (Qdrant vector search).
-Details taken from my resume. :contentReference[oaicite:0]{index=0}

 ---